-David Shields is currently an Assistant Professor in the Graphic Design program at Old Dominion University, located in Norfolk, Virginia.
+David Shields is currently an Assistant Professor in the Graphic Design program at Texas A&M University–Corpus Christi.

-He holds a B.F.A. and M.F.A. in graphic design, and has been a working design professional since 1988 and design educator at the university level since 1992.
-Before joining the program at ODU, David was a Professor of Communication Design at Texas State University-San Marcos, where he taught courses in all areas and levels of the B.F.A. curriculum, with a special interest in foundations instruction, typography, book design, and portfolio development.
+He holds a B.F.A. and M.F.A. in graphic design, and has been a working design professional since 1988, and design educator at the university level since 1992.
+Before joining the program at TAMUCC, David was an Associate Professor of Graphic Design at Old Dominion and a Professor of Communication Design at Texas State University-San Marcos, where he taught courses in all areas and levels of the B.F.A. curriculum, with a special interest in foundations instruction, typography, book design, and portfolio development.

 His career as a design professional has included professional positions ranging from entry level production to senior art director at firms in Nashville, Tennessee and Little Rock, Arkansas as well as thirty years as a commissioned independent print and digital designer.
 Both directly and through commissioned work with firms in Nashville, Little Rock, Austin, Dallas, Savannah, and Atlanta, he has worked for clients including TCBY, Planters Bank, the Winrock Foundation, Motorola, the Nickelodeon Network, Taco Bell, Sony Music Entertainment, Morrison’s Inc, the American Cancer Society, the Austin Museum of Art, the Art Museum of Southeast Texas, the University of Texas Austin Press, Bloodshot Records, Universal Home Media, and Steidl, among others.